Tuesday, January 19, 2021

 “The World Honored One smiled, and from His mouth came five-colored rays of light, each shining on King Bimbisara’s head.
 Although the old king was confined, with his unhindered mind’s eye he saw the World-honored One in the distance.
 He knelt down in homage to the Buddha and effortlessly made spiritual progress until he reached the stage of non-returner.”[11]

 It is not by accident that right after Vaidehi made the aspiration for birth in the Pure Land, Shakyamuni immediately emits five colored rays of light for Bimbisara.
 What was king Bimbisara’s reaction?
 “He knelt down in homage to the Buddha”.
 That is the moment of king Bimbisara receiving faith in Amida Buddha with the help of Shakyamuni!
 And what was the result of that faith?
-Heeffortlessly made spiritual progress until he reached the stage of non-returner”, that is, he entered the stage of non-retrogression for birth in the Pure Land.
-The sutra does not enter into details, but when we are reading it with eyes influenced by faith we clearly see the hints.
+Heeffortlessly made spiritual progress until he reached the stage of non-returner”, that is, he entered the stageof non-retrogression for birth in the Pure Land.
+The sutra does not enter into details, but when we are reading it with eyes illuminated by faith we clearly see the hints.
 Vaidehi made the aspiration for birth in the Pure Land of Amida.
 Then Shakyamuni manifested light and king Bimbisara kneeled down in homage, which is a gesture of faith, and entered the stage of non-returner.
 It was like Shakyamuni saying, “ok, I’ll show you how to reach the Pure Land of Amida, but first I’ll help Bimbisara do the same”.
-Nothing is by accident in the Contemplation Sutra and just like any sutra it has many layers of meaning and it can be read in many ways, just like a house with many doors.
+Nothing is by accident in the Contemplation Sutra and like any sutra it has many layers of meaning and it can be read in many ways, just like a house with many doors.
 For us it takes a few seconds to read what happened to Bimbisara, but Shakyamuni who is perfectly mastering time transmitted to him all that was needed to know about birth in the Pure Land, probably even showing Amida to him like He will do with Vaidehi, thus helping him to attain faith.

 “Then the World-honored One said to Vaidehi, ‘Do you know that Amitayus is not far away?
 Fix your thoughts upon and contemplate that Buddha land.
 Then you will accomplish the pure acts.
-I shall describe it to you in detail with various illustrations, so that all ordinary people in the future who wish to practice pure karma may also be born in that Western Land of Utmost
+I shall describe it to you in detail with various illustrations, so that all ordinary people in the future who wish to practice pure karma may also be born in that Western Land of Utmost Bliss.”[13]

 […]“Vaidehi said to the Buddha, “World-honored One, through the Buddha’s power, even I have now been able to see that land’”.[14]